 “I’m constantly raising my eyebrows to see.”

 Excess eyelid skin is very common as we age and results in an overall tired and disinterested appearance.
 People most commonly complain that the way they look doesn’t reflect the way they feel and most people assume they’re angry.
-Over time hearing this from everyone in your social circle is discouraging, and that’s how most people end up seeking consultation with a Plastic Surgeon.
+Over time hearing this from everyone in your social circle is discouraging.
+With a cosmetic procedure like blepharoplasty, you can restore a more refreshed and youthful look to your eyes.